MikroElektronika/mikrosdk_click_v2/clicks/noise/README.md

 ## Examples Description

-> This example performs an ambient noise monitoring using the Noise click board.
+> This example performs an ambient noise monitoring using the Noise Click board.

 **The demo application is composed of two sections :**